YazheneS/priority-based-network-trafficing/PROJECT_HANDOFF_REPORT.md

   used in training) and run `automation/eval_classifier.py` against them to get real accuracy/precision/recall/F1 numbers and a confusion matrix for the report.
--  During Monica's experiment run, keep the dashboard open and confirm it's genuinely showing live data as the experiment happens (not just a static page), and that toggling prioritization on/off from the dashboard visibly changes the measured numbers you're watching.
+-  During experiment run, keep the dashboard open and confirm it's genuinely showing live data as the experiment happens (not just a static page), and that toggling prioritization on/off from the dashboard visibly changes the measured numbers you're watching.
 This is